Briefing document

 Introduction

-The Spring Budget 2024 saw the announcement of the abolition of the UK’s system of taxing non-UK domiciled individuals, and the introduction of a new regime to tax new arrivers to the UK from 6 April 2025.
-Transitional rules will apply to those who are already paying tax under the UK’s existing tax regime.
+The Spring Budget 2024 saw the announcement by the previous Conservative government of the abolition of the UK’s system of taxing non-UK domiciled individuals, and the introduction of a new regime to tax new arrivers to the UK from 6 April 2025.
+Transitional rules were announced to apply to those who are already paying tax under the UK’s existing tax regime.

 The new regime